 Louisville Mega Cavern boasts the world’s only underground zipline.
 Yep, that’s a thing, and they’ve got six of them which run year round.

-Louisville’s upped its festival game with Forecastle every July, and the Kentucky Bluegrass & Bourbon each September.
+Louisville’s upped its festival game with Forecastle every July, and Bourbon And Beyond in September.
 If you’re looking for low-key, down-home Kentucky bluegrass, look no further than Barret Bar.
 For bluegrass with your bloody mary, check out the Monkey Wrench.
 Louisville’s quirky Zanzabar brings under the radar artists to their pinball arcade/venue combo, and has been open since the ’30s.

 Lede photo credit: Scott Oves